WHAT IS JAUNDICE?

 More rare conditions that can cause jaundice: Autoimmune hepatitis traditionally has been considered a disease that affects younger persons, especially women.
 Two serious autoimmune diseases that directly affect the biliary system without causing much hepatitis are primary biliary cirrhosis and primary sclerosing cholangitis.
 Primary biliary cirrhosis is a rare progressive liver disease that typically presents in middle-aged women.
 Fatigue and itching / skin discomfort are common initial complaints, while jaundice happens later.
 Primary sclerosing cholangitis, which is also rare, is more common in men; nearly 70 percent of patients also have inflammatory bowel disease.
 Dubin-Johnson syndrome and Rotor’s syndrome are rare hereditary metabolic defects that disrupt transport of conjugated bilirubin.

-Common drugs can also cause problems, such as acetaminophen, penicillins, oral contraceptives, chlorpromazine (Thorazine), and estrogenic or anabolic steroids.
+Common drugs can also cause problems, such as acetaminophen, penicillins, oral contraceptives, anti-psychotic medication, and steroids.
 Cholestasis can develop during the first few months of oral contraceptive use and may result in jaundice.

 Gallstones in the gallbladder are fairly common in adults.
 Obstruction within the biliary duct system can inflame the gallbladder, and can lead to infection.
 Cholangitis is diagnosed clinically by the classic symptoms of fever, pain, and jaundice, known as Charcot’s triad.
 Cholangitis most commonly occurs because of an impacted gallstone, which might then be removed.